Budotron/RepData_PeerAssessment1/PA1_template.md

 the following imputation strategy is proposed:
 1. in each interval, use the ratio of mean to median to decide the skewness of the distribution of steps in that interval
 2. replace NAs by the mean value of the interval if the ratio of mean to median in that interval is between 0.9 and 1.1
-3. otherwise, replace NAs with the median value of the interval, unless the median value is itself NA, in which case we use the mean, which will be 0.
+3. otherwise, replace NAs with the median value of the interval, unless the median value is itself NA, in which case we use the mean.

 ```r